Magento vs Shopify

 You can’t add another option, such as voltage, to this list.
 While there are third-party apps that work around this limitation, they cost money.

-It shouldn’t be a problem for most shop owners, as having too many variants isn’t common.
-That said, Shopify does allow for easy organization with this feature.
+It shouldn’t be a problem for most shop owners, as having too many variants isn’t expected.

-The more straightforward method is to set up “automated collections,” which work thanks to the tag system.
-Admins can assign tags to any product, and Shopify can group everything up for you automatically once you make sure certain tags always end up in a particular category.
+Admins can assign tags to any product, and Shopify can automatically group everything up for you once you ensure certain tags always end up in a particular category.

 Flexible Shipping Options